Didn't read

 Louisa has six months to ease him, and to make him happy.
 But, it

-won’t be easy for her in a cold smile-less environment of Will’s house with a
+won’t be easy for her in the cold smile-less environment of Will’s house with a

 carefree father and a stiff mother.
 Her boyfriend doesn't like the idea of spending too much time with her boss.
 And,Will is cranky and doesn't get along with the carers.